 What is an apprenticeship standard?

-Apprenticeship Standards have been written by employers and industry experts and consist of approved industry based skills, knowledge and behaviours.
-Apprentices have a period of learning and development, followed by a series of end point assessment activities which are conducted by registered end point assessment organisations.
+Apprenticeship Standards have been written by employers and industry experts and consist of approved industry-based skills, knowledge and behaviours.
+Apprentices have a period of learning and development, followed by a series of apprenticeship assessment activities which are conducted by registered apprenticeship assessment organisations.

 How are apprenticeships assessed?

-All apprenticeships are now ‘Apprenticeship Standards’ and they have an ‘End Point Assessment (EPA)’ to confirm achievement of the apprenticeship.
+All apprenticeships are now ‘Apprenticeship Standards’ and they have an ‘Apprenticeship assessment’ to confirm achievement of the apprenticeship.
 This assessment can take a variety of forms such as a knowledge test, portfolio of evidence, an interview, project presentation, observation or professional discussion.

 What is ‘off-the-job’ training?

-Every apprentice will complete 20% relevant off-the-job training activities, to support the achievement of their apprenticeship.
+Every apprentice is required to achieve the minimum off-the-job hours published for the relevant standard, to support the achievement of their apprenticeship.
 This is time for you to learn things related to your apprenticeship and support the achievement of your qualification.
 This can include practical training, job shadowing, mentoring, coaching, industry visits, theory training, online learning, manufacturer training or can be used to spend time writing assignments/assessment or attending College for theory lessons, workshops or masterclasses.

 Who is eligible for an apprenticeship?